Avia D

 Avia D is a medium truck model line made by the Czech company Avia in Prague's Letňany.
 Since 2000, they have replaced the Avia A 60/65/70/75/80 series.
 Modifications of the series were: Avia D 60/65/75/80/85/90/100/110/120 and Avia D 120 4x4.
 Trucks have complied with the Euro-5 standard.
-The Avia D 75 (without engine and gearbox) was supplied, for example, to the British company Smith's Electric Vehicles (SEV), which built from them an all-electric trucks.
+The Avia D 75 (without engine and gearbox) was supplied, for example, to the British company Smith's Electric Vehicles (SEV), which built all-electric trucks from them.

-In the Czech Republic, production was terminated in 2013, then were in India produced trucks based on Avia D, named were Ashok Leyland Boss.
-After the Avia was bought by the Czech company CSG, its production in the Czech Republic was restored in September 2017, the facelift was named Avia D Initia and meets the Euro-6 standard.
+In the Czech Republic, production was terminated in 2013.
+Production was transferred to India, where it continued to be built under the name Ashok Leyland Boss.
+After the Avia was bought by the Czech company CSG, production in the Czech Republic recommenced in September 2017; this facelift variant was named Avia D Initia and meets the Euro-6 standard.